apache/incubator-annotator-website/README.md

 This website repository contains the main project repository as a git submodule, in order to build its demo without duplicating the code.

-Run `git submodule init && git submodule update` to pull in the submodule.
+Run `git submodule init && git submodule update --remote` to pull in the submodule.

 Run `yarn install` to install development dependencies.